darule0/sparkdiff/README.md

 A rudimentary command line utility for contrasting Apache Spark event logs.

 ## Motivation
-I have been troubleshooting Apache Spark application issues full time since around 2015.
+I have been troubleshooting Apache Spark application issues full-time since around 2015.
 When a spark application slows down or stops working, I try to find out more information such as: Did the inputs change?
 Did the configuration change?

 Spark logs from two runs of the same application cannot be contrasted using a general purpose diff tool as there would be thousands of changes detected which are not useful for troubleshooting.